-Nucleation and growth of particles are essential features of the formation of stable and metastable solid phases in a bottom-up approach.
-These processes are of fundamental importance, bearing considerable relevance to countless processes in nature and industry.
-Typical examples are the generation of nanoparticles of noble metals, the formation of high performance materials from supersaturated solution of calcium carbonates and phosphates in nature or the development of highly porous materials like metal organic frameworks (MOF) in order to store hydrogen or to act as catalysts.
-By applying new techniques in time-resolved LS and SAXS, we succeeded to shed light on the mechanism of amorphous CaCO3 formation and are currently investigating the formation of silica nanoparticles and zinc imidazolate frameworks.
-Development and application of new kinetic models to describe time-resolved scattering data is expected to reveal nucleation and growth mechanisms for the formation of nanoparticles.
+Nucleation and growth of particles are essential features of the formation of stable and metastable solid phases in a bottom-up approach and are thus of fundamental relevance to countless processes in nature and industry.
+Typical examples are the formation of nanoparticles from supersaturated solutions of carbonates, phosphates and silicates relevant to biomineralization and scale formation in pipes, the generation of high performance nanoparticles of noble metals or of metal organic frameworks (MOF) and, to give but an example from organic chemistry, the growth of eumelanin based biological pigments.
+We succeeded to shed light on the mechanisms of particle formation from amorphous CaCO3 or silica and in our latest effort we are investigating the supramolecular buildup of eumelanin particles.
+Growth and formation processes are predominantly analysed with time-resolved light scattering and SAXS.
+New kinetic models are developed and applied for the analysis of time-resolved scattering data in order to reveal nucleation and growth mechanisms for the formation of nanoparticles.

 Evaluation of the Particle Growth of Amorphous Calcium Carbonate in Water by means of the Porod Invariant from SAXS

 Langmuir (2010) 26, 17405–17412 DOI: 10.1021/la101888c